charlesfrye/AppliedStatisticsForNeuroscience/Part 00 - Setup and Review/00 - Setup/Installation Instructions.md

 **Anaconda Python install instructions**

 Anaconda is an installation of Python that also manages multiple computing environments.
 You can download Anaconda from https://www.continuum.io/downloads.
 Select your operating system and then choose a Python version that is at least 3.6.
-Follow the instructions on installing for your operating system.
+Follow the instructions on installing for your operating system. **NOTE FOR WINDOWS USERS**: while installing, make sure you check the box that says  "Add to $PATH".
+This may cause the text to turn red.

 **Creating a ```conda``` virtual environment**